-In today’s society, it’s more common to wait in line for 15 minutes at a fast-food drive-thru than it is to take a walk to a nearby farmer’s market for fresh fruits and vegetables.
+In today’s society, it’s more common to wait in line for 15 minutes at a fast-food drive-thru than it is to take a walk to a nearby farmer’s market for fresh food like fruits and vegetables.
 American culture is obsessed with cheap and convenient foods instead of affordable nutritious staples the body needs to run efficiently.
-Scarier still is that by 2020, statistics show that three out of four Americans will be overweight.
+Scarier still is that statistics show that three out of four Americans are overweight.
 The question is not just why do we act in such a self-destructive manner, but how do we end this epidemic?

 Over time, poor eating habits develop from consistently choosing foods with a perceived convenience benefit, taking marketing health claims at face value, and stretching limited dollars by purchasing foods that are subsidized by manufacturer coupons or offer a low price making them seem more affordable.
 For these populations, basic nutrition education is often lacking—and too often the messages that do get communicated have been significantly affected by political posturing and agricultural-industry lobbying.
 Fortunately, more and more programs are evolving to ensure everyone has access to quality food at a price they can afford.

 The Wave of the Future

 The government created programs long ago to help struggling people afford food.
 SNAP (Supplemental Nutrition Assistance Program) formerly known as the Food Stamp Program, was designed to provide financial assistance to Americans that live close to poverty level, and need extra money to afford groceries.
 SNAP recorded that over 45 million people, or 15 percent of the population, were participating in the program in 2011.